On the Mysteries of MAX NAE-SAT: Preliminaries

 \begin{definition}[MAX CSP$(\cF)$] Let $\cF$ be a set of Boolean functions.
 Each $f\in \cF$ is a function $f:\{-1,1\}^{k(f)}\to\{0,1\}$, where $k(f)$ is the number of arguments of~$f$.
 An instance of MAX CSP$(\cF)$ is composed of a set of variables $V=\{x_1,x_2,\ldots,x_n\}$ and a collection $\cC$ of weighted clauses.
-Each clause $C\in \cC$ is a tuple $(w,f,i_1,i_2,\ldots,i_k,b_1,\ldots,b_k)$, where $w>0$, $f\in \cF$, $k=k(f)$, $i_1,i_2,\ldots,i_k$ are distinct indices from $[n]=\{1,2,\ldots,n\}$, and $b_1,b_2,\ldots,b_k\in\{-1,1\}$.
-Such a clause represents the constraint $f(b_1x_{i_1},b_2x_{i_2},\ldots,b_kx_{i_k})=1$.
-(Here $b_jx_{i_j}$ denotes multiplication.)
+Each clause $C\in \cC$ is a tuple $(w,f,i_1,i_2,\ldots,i_k,s_1,\ldots,s_k)$, where $w>0$, $f\in \cF$, $k=k(f)$, $i_1,i_2,\ldots,i_k$ are distinct indices from $[n]=\{1,2,\ldots,n\}$, and $s_1,s_2,\ldots,s_k\in\{-1,1\}$.
+Such a clause represents the constraint $f(s_1x_{i_1},s_2x_{i_2},\ldots,s_kx_{i_k})=1$.
+(Here $s_jx_{i_j}$ denotes multiplication.)
 The goal is to find an assignment $\alpha:V\to\{-1,1\}$ that maximizes the sum of the weights of the satisfied constraints. \end{definition}

 The above definition defines Boolean constraint satisfaction problems.
 (For technical reasons, the values assumed by the variables are $-1$ and $+1$ rather than $0$ and~$1$.)
 The definition can be extended to other domains.
 We require the indices $i_1,i_2,\ldots,i_k$ to be distinct.
 (If some of the indices are equal, this is equivalent to having a constraint on a smaller number of variables.)
 We allow constraints to be applied to both variables and their negations.
-(This is equivalent to requiring the set $\cF$ of allowed constrained to be closed under negations of some of the arguments.)
+(This is equivalent to requiring the set $\cF$ of allowed constrains to be closed under negations of some of the arguments.)
+We can also consider the version in which we do not allow variable negations, i.e., we do not have $s_1, \ldots, s_k$ in the above definition.
+This version is sometimes referred to as monotone MAX CSP, denoted by MAX CSP$^+$.
+Note that any MAX CSP$^+(\cF)$ instance is automatically a MAX CSP$(\cF)$ instance.
 For more on general constraint satisfaction problems, and their maximization variants, see \cite{bulatov2000constraint,zhuk2017proof}. \begin{definition} For every integer $k \geq 2$, the \emph{Not-All-Equal} predicate on $k$ variables is defined as

 \end{definition}